laneydsmith/Bellabeat-casestudy/README.md

 The Data set contains 18 CSV files organized in long format.
 I will be using 8 of these files for my analysis.

 ## Dataset Considerations
 The dataset comprises information from 33 Fitbit users who authorized the sharing of their personal tracker data consisting of physical activity, heart rate, and sleep monitoring.
-However, teh dataset has limitations.
+However, the dataset has limitations.
 It is dated, spanning from April 12, 2016 to May 12, 2016, covering a 31-day duration.
 There are also demographic details such as gender, location, and age that are absent, introducing certain constraints.
 Additionally, the dataset includes 30 users, with the selection criteria for this sample remaining unknown.
 Despite these limitations, the insights derived from this dataset hold significance and serve as the foundation of my analysis.

 For this analysis, I cleaned and analyzed the data using BigQuery for SQL and created visualizations using Tableau.